Journeyman Electrician Salary: What You’ll Earn in 2026

 How long does it take to become a journeyman electrician?

-Most paths to journeyman status take 4–5 years.
+Most paths take 4–5 years.
 The standard route is a union or non-union apprenticeship combining 8,000 hours of on-the-job training with 144+ hours of classroom instruction per year.
 After completing the apprenticeship, you sit for your state’s journeyman licensing exam.
 Some states have additional requirements — always check your specific state licensing board for current rules.
 See our full guide on how to become an electrician for the complete step-by-step path.

-Is journeyman electrician a good career?
+Is journeyman electrician a good career in 2026?

 Already licensed and thinking about what comes next?
 Read our how to start an electrical contracting business guide if ownership is on your radar.
 If you want to compare the electrical trade to other options, the highest paying trade jobs guide puts all the numbers side by side.